ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_LinearSolver.md

 The solver will look in the *Body Forces* and *Boundary Conditions* for the keywords associated to Dirichlet conditions for the direct variable **x** and set **b=0** accordingly.

-Getting the derivative of the cost function with respect to the direct solver input parameters usually requires to write the adjoint code of the direct solver that fills **A** and **F** and tus depends on the solution **x** and the adjoint variable **b**.
+Getting the derivative of the cost function with respect to the direct solver input parameters usually requires to write the adjoint code of the direct solver that fills **A** and **F** and thus depends on the solution **x** and the adjoint variable **b**.
 This will be solver specific.

 ### 3. Keywords